-Montessori school revises plans - The Martha's Vineyard Times
+Montessori School revises plans - The Martha's Vineyard Times

-The Vineyard Montessori School presented around a dozen revisions to its expansion plan during a Martha’s Vineyard Commission (MVC) meeting on Thursday.
+The Vineyard Montessori School presented about a dozen revisions to its expansion plan during a Martha’s Vineyard Commission (MVC) meeting on Feb.
+15.

-The revisions include lowering the height of the building’s roof ridge by over two feet, adding a gable roof to the lobby entrance, extending all three upper-level decks for more comfortable entry, modifying an ADA-compliant ramp, and more.
+The revisions include lowering the height of the building’s roof ridge by more than two feet, adding a gable roof to the lobby entrance, extending all three upper-level decks for more comfortable entry, modifying an ADA-compliant ramp, and more.

 The school also offered to meet 15 conditions in order for the project to be approved by the MVC.